Free IoT-based GPS Tracking Map for ESP32, NodeMCU, and Arduino

 The last added point is marked by the icon you selected (or a larger round icon), while previous coordinates are shown as smaller connected dots.
 Most of the UI features are self-explanatory.
 With this, you’ve successfully learned how to use GeoLinker.

 This API has been tested using the NEO-6M with NodeMCU, but can be used with any development board capable of handling GPS data and connecting to the internet.
-We will be adding more projects that use the GeoLinker API, complete with all the circuit connections and code for your reference.
+While we already have a few IoT GPS Tracker projects that use the GeoLinker API live right now, we will be adding more.

 Create and Share